s-fleck/lgr/README.md

     AppenderFileRotating and co.

-Other optional dependencies (future, future.apply) do not provide any extra functionality but had to be included for some of the automated unit tests run by lgr.
+Other optional dependencies (future, future.apply) do not provide any extra functionality but had to be included as Suggests for some of the automated unit tests run by lgr.

 ## Installation